 Written Confirmation to the Chair and Dean

 Members should normally give at least 12 months written notice of retirement to the Chair; 18 months’ notice is preferred.
 This notice period may be reduced by mutual agreement.
-A Member must submit their notice to retire in writing to the Chair of the Department with a copy to the Dean.
-The notice of retirement must clearly state the effective date of retirement.

 Preparing for Retirement